Skip to Content

 • Metamorphic rocks

 Originally sedimentary or igneous rocks.
 They transformed into a new rock formation due to pressure, heat, or fluid.
-This transformative process can happen near volcanoes, hot springs, or within the tectonic plates of the Earth.
+This transformative process can happen near volcanoes, hot springs, or within the Earth’s tectonic plates.
 Common forms of metamorphic rock include marble, quartzite, and gneiss.

 Each of the rocks is formed from different geological processes, which result in a collection of minerals.
 These minerals form what we commonly refer to as rocks.